scaleway/natasha/docs/DPDK_INITIALIZATION.md

     - **rx_free_thresh**: drives the freeing of RX descriptors. what it means though.
 We use 32 (IDKW).

-    - **rx_drop_en**: if true, drop packets if not descriptors are available.
+    - **rx_drop_en**: If 1, packets are dropped if there is not enough descriptors, in which case port.imissed is incremented (otherwise, if 0, q.q_errors is incremented).
-    We use 0, as we don't want to lose packets.
-I've no idea about what happens in the case there are no descriptors available though.
+    After some tests, natasha stopped working when there was not enough descriptors in the case rx_drop_en was 0.
+Consequently, we use 1.

     - **rx_deferred_start**: if true, do not start queue with rte_eth_dev_start().
 I don't know why we would want to defer the start, so